brandenge/code-academy-parcel-service/README.md

 This lab demonstrates how to implement an event-driven application using Node Events.
 A series of event listeners and event emitters pass messages to each other.

+This example mimics a delivery service passing messages regarding the updated status of a shipped package that is sent from vendors to delivery truck drivers.

 - [GitHub Repo](https://github.com/brandenge/code-academy-parcel-service)

 ### Setup